sebantu1181/1610--Interesting_info/System_Testing.md

 # System Testing

+<a href="https://www.softwaretestinghelp.com/system-testing/" target="_blank"> System Testing</a>

-<a href="https://www.softwaretestinghelp.com/system-testing/" target="_blank">System testing</a> is a level of software testing where the complete and integrated software system is tested as a whole to ensure that it meets the specified requirements.
+[System testing](https://www.softwaretestinghelp.com/system-testing/){target="_blank"} is a level of software testing where the complete and integrated software system is tested as a whole to ensure that it meets the specified requirements.
 The purpose of system testing is to evaluate the system's compliance with the specified functional and non-functional requirements.
 > In simple terms, *system testing is conducted to ensure that all parts of an application work together seamlessly as a complete and unified whole.
 > The primary goal is to detect any inconsistencies, errors, or issues that may arise when the components of the application are integrated, and to verify that the entire system functions as intended.* including: